Professor Paul Moss OBE FMedSci MB.BS PhD FRCPath

 B15 2TT

 Paul Moss is Professor of Haematology within the Department of Immunology and Immunotherapy at the University of Birmingham and Deputy Head of the College of Medicine and Health.
-He is an international figure in translational human immunology and an NIHR Senior Investigator.
-He was previously Chair of the Infection and Immunity Board at the Medical Research Council and also served as Chair of the Clinical and Translational Research Committee at Cancer Research UK.
+He is a clinical haemato-oncologist and international figure in translational immunology.

-As well as publishing in leading journals, including Nature, Blood and the European Journal of Immunology, Professor Moss's research has featured in the Financial Times, BBC News and The Economist.
+As well as publishing in leading journals, including Nature, Science and Nature Immunology, Professor Moss's research has featured in the Financial Times, BBC News and The Economist and he speaks widely to media.

 Qualifications